about:NetBSD

 -

-rc.d - implemented the NetBSD /etc/rc.d mechanism.
+rc.d - NetBSD /etc/rc.d startup and shutdown mechanism.

 Paper available